RohanAlexander/telling_stories_with_data/_book/20-gather.md

 ### Sampling in Dublin and Reading

-To be more clear, we will consider two examples: a 1798 count of the number of inhabitants of Dublin, Ireland [@whatasurvey], and a 1912 count of working-class households in Reading, England [@bowley1913working].
+To be clearer, we will consider two examples: a 1798 count of the number of inhabitants of Dublin, Ireland [@whatasurvey], and a 1912 count of working-class households in Reading, England [@bowley1913working].

 In 1798 the Reverend James Whitelaw conducted a survey of Dublin, Ireland, to count its population. @whatasurvey describes how population estimates had a wide variation, for instance the estimated size of London at the time ranged from 128,570 to 300,000.
 Reverend Whitelaw expected that the Lord Mayor of Dublin could compel the person in charge of each house to affix a list of the inhabitants of that house to the door, and then Reverend Whitelaw could simply use this.